-- 5.1 The Disclosure Officers will review all communications to the market to ensure that they are full and accurate and comply with the Company's obligations.
-Such communications may include: - (a) media releases; - (b) analyst, investor or other presentations; - (c) prospectuses; and - (d) other corporate publications. - 5.2 Examples of information or events that are likely to require disclosure include: - (a) financial performance and material changes in financial performance or projected financial performance; - (b) changes in relation to Directors and Senior Executives, including changes in the terms of employment of the Managing Director and the independence of Directors; - (c) mergers, acquisitions, divestments, joint ventures or material changes in assets; - (d) significant developments in new projects or ventures; - (e) material changes to the Company's security position; - (f) material information affecting joint venture partners, customers or non-wholly owned subsidiary companies; - (g) media or market speculation; - (h) analyst or media reports based on inaccurate or out of date information; - (i) industry issues which have, or which may have, a material impact on the Company; and - (j) decisions on significant issues affecting the Company by regulatory authorities. - 5.3 Where there is any doubt as to whether an issue might materially affect the price or value of the Company's securities, the Disclosure Officers will assess the circumstances with appropriate Senior Executives and if necessary, seek external professional advice. - 5.4 All presentations to analysts and investors will be released to the ASX ahead of the presentation and will then be included on the Company's website.
+- 6.1.
+The Disclosure Officers will review all communications to the market to ensure that they are full and accurate and comply with the Company's obligations.
+Such communications may include: - (a) media releases; - (b) analyst, investor or other presentations; - (c) prospectuses; and - (d) other corporate publications. - 6.2.
+Examples of information or events that are likely to require disclosure include: - (a) financial performance and material changes in financial performance or projected financial performance;

+- (b) changes in relation to Directors and Senior Executives, including changes in the terms of employment of the Managing Director and the independence of Directors; - (c) mergers, acquisitions, divestments, joint ventures or material changes in assets; - (d) significant developments in new projects or ventures; - (e) material changes to the Company's security position; - (f) material information affecting joint venture partners, customers or non-wholly owned subsidiary companies; - (g) media or market speculation; - (h) analyst or media reports based on inaccurate or out-of-date information; - (i) industry issues which have, or which may have, a material impact on the Company; and - (j) decisions on significant issues affecting the Company by regulatory authorities. - 6.3.
+All presentations to analysts and investors will be released to the ASX ahead of the presentation and will then be included on the Company's website. - 6.4.
+Where there is any doubt as to whether an issue might materially affect the price or value of the Company's securities, the Disclosure Officers will assess the circumstances with appropriate senior executives and/or the Board and if necessary, seek external professional advice.

-6. Authorised Spokesperson
+7. Authorised Spokesperson

-- 6.1 The Company's authorised spokesperson is the Managing Director, and in his absence, the Chair of the Board and Company Secretary, as appropriate.
-In appropriate circumstances, the Managing Director may from time to time authorise other spokespersons on particular issues and those within their area of expertise. - 6.2 No employees or consultants are permitted to comment publicly on matters confidential to the Company.
-Any information which is not public must be treated by employees and consultants as confidential until publicly released.
+- 7.1.
+The Company's authorised spokesperson is the Managing Director, and in his absence, the Chair of the Board and Company Secretary, as appropriate.
+In appropriate circumstances, the Managing Director may from time to time authorise other spokespersons on particular issues and those within their area of expertise. - 7.2.
+No employees or consultants are permitted to comment publicly on matters confidential to the Company.
+Any information which is not public must be treated by employees and consultants as confidential until publicly released. - 7.3.
+Employees are prohibited from discussing any potentially material price-sensitive information on social networks, forums or chat rooms.

-7. Protocol in relation to the review and release of ASX Announcements
+8. Protocol in relation to the review and release of ASX Announcements

-- 7.1 The Company's protocol in relation to the review and release of ASX announcements (and media releases) is as follows: - (a) All key announcements at the discretion of the Disclosure Officers are to be circulated to and reviewed by all members of the Board. - (b) All members of the Board are required to seek to provide to the Disclosure Officers (or in his/her absence, the Company Secretary) with verbal or written contribution of each key announcement, prior to its release. - (c) Any relevant parties named in the announcement should also be given the opportunity to review the announcement prior to its release, to confirm all information is factually correct. - (d) The Disclosure Officers (and in his/her absence, the Chair of the Board) are to be given the final signoff before release to the ASX of the announcement. - 7.2 The Board generally delegates the approval of urgent announcements to the Managing Director (and in his/her absence, the Chair of the Board). - 7.3 The Company Secretary will generally circulate drafts of announcements to the Board before they are released to the ASX. - 7.4 The Board, through the ASX Market Announcement Office platform, receives copies of all announcements promptly after they have been made.
+- 8.1.
+The Company's protocol for the review and release of ASX announcements (and media releases) is as follows: - (a) All material price-sensitive announcements are to be reviewed and approved by the Board. - (b) All members of the Board are required to provide to the Disclosure Officers with verbal or written contribution to and/or approval of each material price-sensitive announcement, prior to its release. - (c) Where practical, any relevant parties named in the announcement should also be given the opportunity to review the announcement prior to its release, to confirm all information is factually correct. - (d) The Disclosure Officers (and in his/her absence, the Chair of the Board) are to be given the final signoff before release to the ASX of the announcement. - 8.2.
+The Board delegates the approval of immediate announcements to the Managing Director (and in his/her absence, the Chair of the Board). - 8.3.
+The Company Secretary will circulate drafts of announcements to the Board before they are

+- released to the ASX. - 8.4.
+The Board, through the ASX Market Announcement Office platform, receives copies of all announcements promptly after they have been made.

-8. Reporting of Disclosable Information
+9. Reporting of Disclosable Information